Best digital signage CMS platforms

 - Sleek, cable-free design ideal for refined environments

-- Cons: Higher upfront cost; static/semi-static content only (no video)
+- Static or semi-static content only (no video)

 Why an e-paper compatible CMS is the future